pritamqu/CrissCross/README.md

 ```
  -->
 ### Downstream Evaluation
 You can directly use the given weights to evaluate the model on the following benchmarks, using the commands given below.
 Please make sure to save the model weights to the following location: `/path/to/model`.
 Downstream evaluation is performed on a single Nvidia RTX 6000 GPU.
+Note, codes are tested on a linux machine.

 **UCF101**
 ```python